VPC Security and Control

 To get the most from this course then you should have some exposure to AWS, for example, EC2, however, this is not essential.

-Hello, and welcome to this course focusing on virtual product clouds and a number of its related networking components.
+Hello, and welcome to this course focusing on virtual private clouds and a number of its related networking components.
 My name is Stuart Scott, and I'm one of the trainers here at Cloud Academy, specializing in AWS.
 Feel free to contact me with any questions using the details shown on the screen.
-Alternatively, you can always get in touch with us by sending an email to email@example.com, where one of our Cloud experts will reply to your question.
+Alternatively, you can always get in touch with us by sending an email to firstname.lastname@example.org, where one of our Cloud experts will reply to your question.

-This course has been created for those who are relatively new to AWS to gain a better understanding of how to construct and architect a virtual product cloud, a VPC, also, anyone who is looking to learn more about AWS networking features and components.
+This course has been created for those who are relatively new to AWS to gain a better understanding of how to construct and architect a virtual private cloud, a VPC, also, anyone who is looking to learn more about AWS networking features and components.
 And if you are studying for the AWS Solutions Architect certifications, then you really need to know VPCs inside and out.

 This course is comprised of nine technical lectures, each covering a different component.
 As a lot of this content is architectural-based, I've created the lectures using a digital drawing pad to sketch the designs as I go, which will hopefully make things easier to absorb as you watch the videos.